 In summary, closure will be complete when OGNZL can demonstrate that the site has reached a stable, selfsustaining, rehabilitated state as defined in the approved Rehabilitation and Closure Plan, and the open pit walls are safe and stable.
-For this reason, OGNZL is in the process of incorporating closure completion criteria within the Rehabilitation and Closure Plan so that it is clear to all parties when closure has been achieved.
+For this reason, OGNZL has included current closure completion criteria within the Rehabilitation and Closure Plan so that it is clear to all parties when closure has been achieved.
 Closure criteria are developed in conjunction with and are agreed upon by the Councils before their incorporation into the Closure Plan.